Kids Program Information

 Start Times

-Our doors open 15 minutes before class starts, and class begins exactly on time, every day.
+Our doors open 15 minutes before class starts, and class begins and ends exactly on time, every day.

 To help things run smoothly, we ask that parents avoid crowding the entrance, doorway, and waiting area.

-If your child is sick or can't make it to class for any reason, no need to notify us — we understand, and we'll see them next time.
+If your child is sick, late, or can't make it to class for any reason, no need to notify us — we understand, and we'll see them next time.

 Arriving late for first/trial class

-New students should arrive 10 minutes early so they can settle in and allow us to get to know them a bit before class.
+New students should arrive 10 minutes early to settle in and allow us to get to know them a bit before class.

 If your happen to arrive late, you are welcome to observe class, but your child will not be permitted to participate.